vllm-project/vllm/docs/source/quantization/gguf.rst

 .. warning::

-   Please note that GGUF support in vLLM is highly experimental and under-optimized at the moment.
+   Please note that GGUF support in vLLM is highly experimental and under-optimized at the moment, it might be incompatible with other features.
 Currently, you can use GGUF as a way to reduce memory footprint.
 If you encounter any issues, please report them to the vLLM team.

 .. warning::